 6. Run GCHP¶

 Running GCHP is slightly different depending on your MPI library (e.g., OpenMPI, Intel MPI, MVAPICH2, etc.) and scheduler (e.g., SLURM, LSF, etc.).
 If you aren’t familiar with running MPI programs on your system, see Running GCHP in the user guide, or ask your system administrator.

 Your MPI library and scheduler will have a command for launching MPI programs—it’s usually something like mpirun, mpiexec, or srun.
-This is the command you use to launch the gchp executable that is in your run directory.
-You’ll need to refer to your system’s documentation for specific instructions on running MPI programs, but generally it looks something like this:
+This is the command that you will use to launch the gchp executable.
+You’ll have to refer to your system’s documentation for specific instructions on running MPI programs, but generally it looks something like this:

 $ mpirun -np 6 ./gchp # example of running GCHP with 6 slots with OpenMPI